rit-construct-makerspace/makerspace-docs/docs/​Policies & Guidances/Staff Policies.md

 For the purposes of this document, staff are defined as student employees, employed by the RIT makerspaces in an official capacity to supervise, assist, oversee, or otherwise manage the use of the makerspace, including the facility itself as well as the equipment, tools, resources, materials, consumables, etc. contained within.

+A staff is considered "on-duty" if they are currently clocked in and executing their assigned duties in their assigned makerspace(s).
+A staff is otherwise considered "off-duty".

 ## Duty to Act

-Makerspace staff, when on duty or on shift and in their assigned spaces, are expected to act in accordance with all policies found in this document.
+Makerspace staff, when on-duty and in their assigned spaces, are expected to act in accordance with all policies found in this document.

-Staff, when present in their assigned spaces but not on duty, are empowered to act solely to address imminent health and safety concerns, at their discretion.
+Staff, when present in their assigned spaces but off-duty, are empowered to act solely to address imminent health and safety concerns, at their discretion.

 ## Responsibilities